awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 You can see scaling events in the details for a DB cluster in the AWS Management Console\.
 You can also monitor the current capacity allocated to the DB cluster by using the `ServerlessDatabaseCapacity` metric for Amazon CloudWatch\.

+During autoscaling, Aurora Serverless resets the `EngineUptime` metric\.
+The reset metric value doesn't indicate any issues with seamless scaling and doesn't mean that any connections were dropped\.
+For more information about metrics, see [Monitoring Amazon Aurora DB Cluster Metrics](Aurora.Monitoring.md)\.

 ## Automatic Pause and Resume for Aurora Serverless<a name="aurora-serverless.how-it-works.pause-resume"></a>

 You can choose to pause your Aurora Serverless DB cluster after a given amount of time with no activity\.
 You specify the amount of time with no activity before the DB cluster is paused\.
 The default is five minutes\.
 You can also disable pausing the DB cluster\.